 • relationships with family,

 Your Offender Supervisor in the prison will speak to your Offender Manager in the community.
 They will supervise you in the community on release from prison.

-What is a Segregation Unit or ‘Seg’?
+What is Segregation Unit or ‘Seg’?

 What staff are in the prison?

-A personal officer can help you with any problems you may have in prison.
+You may get a personal officer.
+This is a prison officer who can help you with any problems you may have in prison.
 You should tell your personal officer any problems or worries you have.
 They can help sort these out.

-Some prisons will have staff from external organisations to help you with things like housing, finding a job or money issues.
+Some prisons will have staff from outside organisations to help you with things like housing, finding a job or money issues.
 These organisations may include local housing associations, Jobcentre Plus and the Citizens Advice Bureau (CAB).

-Some organisations visit prisons to help with childcare issues such as Barnados.
-Some help women prisoners such as the charity Women in Prison.
-Other charities have befriending services where someone will come and visit you in prison such as the New Bridge Foundation.
+Some organisations visit prisons to help with childcare issues, such as Barnados.
+Some help women prisoners, such as the charity Women in Prison.
+Other charities have befriending services where someone will come and visit you in prison, such as the New Bridge Foundation.

 Other charities may visit or offer help with settling back into the community when you are released.
 These are known as ex-offender or resettlement charities.
-These include St Giles Trust, Nacro, Unlock and Clinks.
+These include Nacro, Unlock and Clinks.

 What can I do in prison?